3 months Premium FREE

 Summary

-Essential Utilities is a premier regulated water and gas utility with an exceptional 56-year dividend history and highly predictable revenues.
-While the underlying business quality is excellent and the 3.56% yield remains secure, the pending all-stock merger with American Water Works effectively pegs the stock to the acquirer's share price, limiting independent upside.
-Existing shareholders should maintain positions to collect the reliable yield while the merger progresses, though current valuation dynamics offer limited capital appreciation potential for new investors.
+Essential Utilities is a premier regulated water and gas monopoly with an exceptional dividend history and highly predictable revenues.
+While the underlying business quality is excellent and the 3.39% yield remains secure, the pending structural merger with American Water Works effectively pegs WTRG's share price to the acquirer, limiting independent price appreciation.
+Existing holders should maintain to capture the dividend and eventual merger benefits, but new capital may find better standalone growth opportunities elsewhere.

 Sector Context